rsmith52/Parallax-Engine/README.md

 * Tile activation might be one off
 * Implement falling physics?
 * Make shadow not jump
+* Settings for jump / swim enabled - can be unlocked?
+* Setting for allow jumping up ledges / over rocks? again can be unlocked?

 ### Other things to do
 * Region map - Melanite Style, LoP Region Concept